-Let the sausage cool down and then put in the fridge overnight.
+Let the sausage cool down, then put in the fridge overnight.
 Once it is properly chilled, the fat will solidify again and there will be no hollow areas.
-Just look at the beautiful cuts below.

 Homemade Swojska Polish Kielbasa

-- 1 lb pork belly (or back fat)
+- 1 lb pork belly about 450 g; or back fat

-- 36 g kosher salt (plus more to taste, if needed)
+- 2 Tbsp kosher salt about 36 g; plus more to taste, if needed

 - Grind pork, beef and pork belly/back fat on a medium size plate, 4.5mm (3/16") - 6mm (1/4").